shrinerb/shrine/doc/getting_started.md

 ## Location

-Shrine automatically generated random locations before uploading files.
-By default the hierarchy is flat, meaning all files are stored in the root directory of the storage.
+Shrine automatically generates random locations before uploading files.
+By default, the hierarchy is flat, meaning all files are stored in the root directory of the storage.

 ```